alasca-association/tarook/docs/user/reference/options/yk8s.openstack.rst

 #########################################################

-Only applies if :ref:`configuration-options.yk8s.openstack.create_root_disk_on_volume` is set to ``true`` If left empty, the default of the IaaS environment will be used.
+Only applies if :ref:`configuration-options.yk8s.openstack.create_root_disk_on_volume` is set to ``true`` If null, the default of the IaaS environment will be used.

 **Type:**::

-  string
+  null or non-empty string

 **Default:**::

-  ""
+  null

 **Declared by**